The Story of The National WWI Museum & Liberty Memorial

 Crowd listening to speakers at the base of the memorial.
 Courtesy: MVSC.

-The grand opening celebration took place in 1926 when President Calvin Coolidge addressed a crowd of 100,000 people, declaring the memorial as the national monument to the Great War.
-The Liberty Memorial Tower, standing 217 feet tall, became a symbol of hope and remembrance.
-Four "guardian spirit" sculptures adorned the top of the tower, and at the base, two Assyrian sphinxes with wings shielding their faces represented memory and the future.
+The grand opening took place in 1926, with President Calvin Coolidge addressing a crowd of 100,000 and designating the site as the national memorial to the Great War.
+The Liberty Memorial Tower, 217 feet tall and adorned with four "guardian spirit" sculptures and two Assyrian sphinxes representing memory and the future, became a powerful symbol.

 1961: Liberty Memorial Rededication with President Harry S. Truman (left).
 Courtesy: MVSC.